Online study for the FCC commercial radio license exams. Advertise amateur radio products and services on HamTestOnline

 The amount of current through the device.

-3-27C3: What is the normal operating current of a light-emitting diode?
+3-27C3: What is the approximate operating current of a light-emitting diode?

 20 mA.